 “Winding down before bed gives the brain a chance to start decompressing from all the activities of the day,” said Dr. Marc Frost.
 “Electronics that require active involvement like Facebook or Instagram, are too stimulating and require too much attention to allow you and your brain to properly wind down.”

-In addition to over stimulation, electronics emit light that promotes wakefulness, counteracting the natural transition to sleep.
+In addition to over stimulation, electronics emit blue light that promotes wakefulness, counteracting the natural transition to sleep.

 “The light involved with the electronics can potentially lead to a decrease in natural melatonin levels.
 Melatonin is produced by the brain in the evening as it starts getting darker, working with your circadian rhythms to help induce sleep,” said Dr. Frost.
 “Bright lights prevent this.”